fpgaminer/preserve/README.md

 When all files have been traversed, the tree data structure is serialized to JSON, compressed with XZ, encrypted using a public key, and then stored at the backend.

 Various caches are used to speed this process up.
 If a file hasn't changed since Preserve last backed it up, then it will pull its metadata and list of content identifiers from cache.
-So it won't actuall have to re-read the file.
+So it won't actually have to re-read the file.